MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/enable-disable-dns-dynamic-registration.md

 This section lists other parameters that are used by the DHCP Client service as they relate to DNS updates.

-By default, DNS records are re-registered dynamically and periodically every 24 hours by Windows 2000 Professional and every hour by Windows 2000 Server and by Windows 2000 Advanced Server.
+By default, DNS records are re-registered dynamically and periodically every 24 hours.
 You can use the following registry subkey to modify the update interval:

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\DefaultRegistrationRefreshInterval`

-> Data type: REG_DWORD
+Data type: REG_DWORD
 Range: 0x0 - 0xFFFFFFFF seconds
-Default value: 0x15180 (86,400 seconds = 24 hours) for Windows 2000 Professional
+Default value: 0x15180 (86,400 seconds = 24 hours)
-Default value: 0xE10 (3,600 seconds = 1 hour) for Windows 2000 Server and Windows Advanced Server
-Scope: Affects all adapters

 This specifies the time interval between DNS update registration updates.
-By default, on a computer that is running Windows XP or Windows Server 2003, the **DefaultRegistrationRefreshInterval** key value is 1 day.
-This is true regardless of whether the computer is a client or a server.

-Windows 2000 doesn't add this entry to the registry.
-You can add it by editing the registry or by using a program that edits the registry.

-To make the changes to this value effective, you must restart Windows 2000.
+To make the changes to this value effective, you must restart Windows.

 The default Time To Live (TTL) value used for dynamic registrations is 20 minutes.
 You can use the following registry subkey to modify the TTL value:

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\DefaultRegistrationTTL`

-> Data type: REG_DWORD
+Data type: REG_DWORD
 Range: 0x0 - 0xFFFFFFFF seconds
 Default value: 0x4B0 (1,200 seconds = 20 minutes)
 Scope: Affects all adapters